funding for D2C Beauty Brands

 The State of D2C Beauty Funding Right Now

-The beauty and personal care market in the world is projected to reach 800 billion dollars by 2028.
-Therein, direct-to-consumer beauty is among the most vigorously financed consumer verticals but the regulations have changed since the 20192022 funding craze.
+The global beauty and personal care market is projected to reach $800 billion by 2028.
+Therein, direct-to-consumer beauty is among the most vigorously financed consumer verticals but the regulations have changed since the 2019-2022 funding craze.

 global beauty market growth projection to 800 billion by 2028Post-ZIRP reality check: